kawgh1/react-crown-clothing-optimized/README.md

     -   For styled component references see - https://github.com/ZhangMYihua/lesson-26-complete/tree/master/src

     -   ### Higher Order Components (HOC)

         -   used for displaying the Spinner component when asynchronous data is loading, and our regular components when that data is received

+    -   ### REDUX THUNK

+        -   What is Redux Thunk?
+            -   Asynchronous Event Handling with Redux
+            -   A piece of middleware that allows us to fire functions
+        -   All Thunks are are action creator that returns a function that gets the dispatch

+            -   very similar to the mapDispatchToProps

+        -   Instead of creating an action (javascript object) that returns an action (javascript object) we're writing a function that returns a function that gets dispatch in it, so that whenever dispatch is called,it will fire multiple actions

+        -   **If redux-thunk middleware is enabled, any time you attempt to `dispatch` a function instead of an object, the middleware will call that function with the `dispatch` method itself as the first argument**

 ## Things I Added